COSC3020/brute-force-sorting-noahcanen/README.md

 How would this complexity change if you generated permutations randomly without memory instead of systematically trying them?

-The best case would still be the same because you could get a sorted left after the first random sort.
-But the worst case would be Infinity because there is a possibility that you just never randomly git the sorted list.
+The best case would remain the same because you could get a sorted list as an input.
+But the worst case would be Infinity because it is possible that you never randomly get the sorted list.

 For this assignment, I used the resources of https://www.w3schools.com/js/js_loop_for.asp,https://www.w3schools.com/js/js_loop_for.asp